 Ticket Automation

-With ticket automation, you can set up triggers and rules that automatically assign tickets, send notifications, and perform other actions based on specific conditions.
-This allows you to streamline your workflow and focus on higher-value tasks, and it can also provide customers with a better frontline experience.
+A customer support rep handles an average of 21 tickets per day.
+Ticket automation allows these reps to set up triggers and rules that automatically assign tickets, send notifications, and perform other actions based on specific conditions.
+This allows teams to streamline workflows and focus on higher-value tasks.

 Ticket Escalation